Kanra, Gunma: Government

 Kanra has a mayor-council form of government with a directly elected mayor and a unicameral town council of 12 members.
 Kanra, together with the other municipalities in Kanra District contributes one member to the Gunma Prefectural Assembly.
 In terms of national politics, the town is part of Gunma 5th district of the lower house of the Diet of Japan.

 Economy

 The economy of Kanra is heavily dependent on agriculture.

 Education

-Kanra has three public elementary schools and three public middle schools operated by the town government.
+Kanra has three public elementary schools and one public middle school operated by the town government.
 The town does not have a high school.